 The Hydrogen Council, a global initiative dedicated to growing the hydrogen economy, expects hydrogen solutions costs to decrease by as much as 50% in the next 10 years, making hydrogen a viable competitor to both other low-carbon and conventional alternatives.

-2020 has brought an increased public focus on climate change.
+In recent years, climate change has become an increased focus to the public.
 Amidst the publicity of quickly-dropping emissions due to pandemic-related shutdowns, as well as a volatile oil and gas economy, some major companies and cities are beginning to make investments in new power sources to support a more sustainable future and reduce dependency on fossil fuels.

 While our current hydrogen sources have been an important steppingstone toward a viable hydrogen supply chain, green hydrogen production will help us reach both the momentum and promise for greener mobility and industry.